nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 #### Transmissions into Asia

-This shows that the majority of transmissions involving Asian and non-Asian countries were importations into Asia (grey lines).
+This shows that many of transmissions involving Asian and non-Asian countries were importations into Asia (grey lines).
 Especially pronounced in this view are those transmissions from Europe to Asia (though the lines seem to come from Germany, this point represents all of Europe).
 However, we must be cautious about how we interpret these inferred transmissions, as sampling biases can play a large role (and we have many more samples from Europe than anywhere else).